RISLA Student Loan Refinance Review

 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of its mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

-Since June 9, 2012, consumers have submitted 42 complaints about Rhode Island Student Loan Authority (RISLA) to CFPB for an average of one (1) complaint every 103 ¾ days; that is 53.0% lower than the average daily complaint rate among reviewed lenders.
+Since June 9, 2012, consumers have submitted 44 complaints about Rhode Island Student Loan Authority (RISLA) to CFPB for an average of one (1) complaint every four (4) months; that is 60.4% slower than the average daily complaint rate among reviewed lenders.

-While RISLA received zero (0) complaints in 2023, consumers filed two (2) complaints about RISLA in 2022, which is equivalent to:
+Consumers filed two (2) complaints about RISLA in 2025, equivalent to:

-- one (1) complaint for every $36.75 million in student refinance loans originated in that year.
+• one (1) complaint for every $334 million in their student loan portfolio.

 Complaint 5890424